musoniusr/DhammaratoDhamma/_posts/2024-11-23-practice-nurturing-for-those-heavy-triggers-anna-s-11-23-24.md

 **Anna:** Mm.
 Mm.
 Okay.
 Okay.
 I guess that's something that is.
 That has to be practiced.
 So.

 **Dhammarato:** It is something that has to be practiced.
 Why?
 Because you're well skilled at getting critical.
-So now practice to become well skilled at nurturing yourself so that you don't have any digestion of heart when they criticize or revile you.
+So now practice to become well skilled at nurturing yourself so that you don't have any dejection of heart when they criticize or revile you.

 **Anna:** Okay.